griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 {% include figure.html image="/assets/ggplot2/ggplot2_geom_bar_facetgrid.png" width="450" %}

+What do we see in this last plot?
+Which base changes are most common in this data set?
+Do we expect a random/uniform distribution of base changes?

 Note that the variant bases in this plot are along the Y-axis, and the reference bases are along the X-axis.
-Thus the first row of panels is A->A, A->C, A->G, and A->T variants.
+Thus the first row of panels is A->A, C->A, G->A, and T->A variants.
+Overall the most common mutations are G->A and C->T. In other words we are seeing more transitions than transversions: G->A (purine -> purine transition) and C->T (pyrimidine to pyrimidine transition).
+This is what we expect for [various reasons](https://www.albert.io/blog/what-is-the-difference-between-purines-and-pyrimidines/).

 Also note how we are selecting a subset of the "variantData" data above.
 Try the following commands to breakdown how this works:
 ```